Foods to Lower Blood Sugar

 Before you jump onto the handpicked list of best foods to lower blood sugar, you first need to understand the root cause of this health complication.

-Blood sugar increases once the body’s immune system attacks insulin and leads to its reduction.
+Blood sugar levels increase once the body’s immune system attacks insulin and leading to its reduction.

 As a result, the pancreas gets flooded with random beta cells that cause interruption and disturbances in its functioning.
 Usually, this situation comes due to random health and lifestyle factors.

 Still, obesity and lack of active physical activeness can be deemed as two of the major causes of this health issue.
 That said, let’s take a look at the list of best foods to lower blood sugar.

 Recommended list of best foods to lower blood sugar

 Besides being rich in healthy fiber and carbohydrates, fruits and vegetables are low in glycemic index.